spekulatius/hacks/puphpeteer-pdf-test/README.md

-# Puphpeteer PDF Generation Test
+# PuPHPeteer PDF Generation Test

-Playing around with [Puphpeteer](https://github.com/rialto-php/puphpeteer/) to get used to it and trying to replicate [this bug](https://github.com/rialto-php/puphpeteer/issues/82).
+Playing around with [PuPHPeteer](https://github.com/rialto-php/puphpeteer/) to get used to it and trying to replicate [this bug](https://github.com/rialto-php/puphpeteer/issues/82).

 ## Setup